Last Updated: September 27, 2019 Abhishek Gurung

 Anjaneya Temple: Marvel at the tallest statue of Lord Hanuman at Paritala Village

-Located in the village of Paritala, Anjaneya Temple displays the tallest statue of Lord Hanuman, which is said to be 41 metres in height.
+Located in the village of Paritala, Anjaneya Temple displays the second tallest statue of Lord Hanuman in the world, which is said to be 135 ft. in height.
 Anjaneya Temple in Paritala offers a spiritual ambience for Hanuman devotees and an open playground for the monkeys that play around showing their mischievous nature.
-In addition, the statue in Anjaneya Temple is also said to be taller than the Christ the Redeemer statue in Rio de Janeiro, Brazil.

 - Main Deity: Lord Hanuman